research-fosdem/research-fosdem.github.io/index.md

 👉 [Follow us on Twitter](https://twitter.com/FosdemResearch) for more coverage.
 -->

-# The Open Research Technologies devroom
+# The Open Research devroom

-The Open Research Technologies devroom addresses [FLOSS](https://www.gnu.org/philosophy/floss-and-foss.en.html) developers in a broad community concerned with research production and curation: scientists, engineers, journalists, archivists, curators, activists.
+The Open Research devroom addresses [FLOSS](https://www.gnu.org/philosophy/floss-and-foss.en.html) developers in a broad community concerned with research production and curation: scientists, engineers, journalists, archivists, curators, activists.
 The tools and technologies targeted are typically creating, handling or sharing knowledge artifacts: data, academic papers, books, collections, web contents, algorithms, artworks.
 This devroom provides a place and time to discuss the issues related to the creation and usage of open research technologies, with the ambition to foster discussions between designers, developers and users, bridging multiple knowledge-based communities together, and with the broader FLOSS community.

-The Open Research Technologies devroom aims to:
+The Open Research devroom aims to:

 - Allow knowledge-based tool developers to publicize their effort and become aware of other FLOSS projects.
 - Facilitate the pooling of coding efforts on (often poorly funded) tools.